ursais/osi-addons/l10n_mx_edi_addenda_audi/README.rst

 |badge1| |badge2| |badge3|

-This module adds the addenda of Audi and allow you to generate electronic invoices.
+This module adds the addenda of Audi and allows you to generate electronic invoices.

 **Table of contents**